 - If the recurrence of deterioration is acceptably low, then it is normally acceptable to restore the structure as nearly as possible to its original state.

 - If there is an unacceptable risk of recurrence, the structure should be repaired and the fundamental cause of deterioration should be eliminated or controlled to acceptable limits.

-Once the cause of deterioration is known, a decision of the extent of repair is required.
-This includes the parameters of durability, strength, function, and appearance of the structure after the repair process is completed.
+Once the cause of deterioration is known, a decision on the extent of repair is required.
+This includes the parameters of durability, strength, function and appearance of the structure after the repair process is completed.

-After the above decision is made, the choice of repair material and repair technique could be investigated.
+After the decision is made, the choice of repair material and repair technique are investigated.

 Causes of the concrete deterioration of a concrete structure:

 - Structural Defects: Design or construction errors resulting in stress cracking or foundation movement.

 - Corrosion of Steel Reinforcement: Concrete deficiencies in cover, compaction, presence of chloride, rusting resulting in spalling (i.e. concrete cancer) or cracking of overlying concrete.